 This unused sound is found in Knightmare-Athon's race folder.
-It's very likely it was going to be used for when you hit the boulder to open the scrapped short-cut, supported by the pun its filename.
+It's very likely it was going to be used for when you hit the boulder to open the scrapped shortcut, supported by the pun in its filename.

 Also found in Knightmare-Athon's race folder is this generic witch cackle.
 It was probably an early version of the cackle the witch makes near the end of the course.

 There are two prints of the 1999 version, and a re-release in 2001 that had a few minor tweaks made to it.
 Firstly, the copy protection differs between the three versions.
 The later 1999 print had SafeDisc V1 copy protection (though some of the earliest prints lacked it for some reason), and you had to have the disc in the drive to run it.
-The 2001 version removed this, probably to cheapen it and save on space.
-This allows the player to install the game and play it without the CD.
+The 2001 version removed this, allowing the player to install the game and play it without the CD.

-Secondly, the 1999 version had development code in it that allowed it to run with the uncompressed JAM archive (the game's resource file is called LEGO.JAM), likely for easier development.
-The 2001 version removed this code, though why it didn't remove the short-cut remnants is beyond us.
+Secondly, the 1999 version had development code in it that allowed it to run with the uncompressed JAM archive (the game's resource file is called LEGO.JAM).
+The 2001 version removed this code, though why it didn't remove the shortcut remnants is beyond us.

 Much like other early-2000s LEGO game revisions, the printed manual was excluded in favor of a PDF manual.

-The 1999 version awarded you trophies on your character's license for every boss you beat.
-These go unused in the 2001 version for reasons unknown.
+The 1999 version awards the player a trophy on their character's license for every boss beaten.
+These go unused in the 2001 version, for reasons unknown.

 These are the loading screens for each version, which were an element changed twice.
 The very early prints of the 1999 version had the map extended to fill the entire screen.
 The copy-protected 1999 prints changed this to only be a select few.
-The 2001 version shrank all of them into a small box in the middle, with the usual blue-studded background that all the other menus use.
+The 2001 version shrank all of them into a small box in the middle, with the same blue-studded background as the other menus.

 The 2001 version also significantly altered the game's physics, in the process removing a central feature of the game.
 The manual states that the placement and amount of bricks on a car will affect the car's balance.
 While this is fully functional in the 1999 release, the 2001 release completely disables it.
-This change in physics also results in the side-effect of being able to go up the back of the shortcut in Imperial Grand Prix.
-The track data is identical between releases.
-It may have been disabled since it could be exploitable in some cases, or for balance against CPU's who did not have this weight mechanic.
-It is also of note that neither the N64 nor the PS1 version feature this mechanic, probably again for balancing reasons.
+This change in physics also results in the side-effect of being able to go up the back of the shortcut in Imperial Grand Prix, despite the track data being identical between releases.
+It is also of note that neither the N64 nor the PS1 version feature this mechanic.